-At an interim committee meeting Tuesday, state legislators moved a step closer to introducing a new package of bills on substance abuse and gave updates on the rough framework of bills they hope to bring in the 2019 legislative session.
+At an interim committee meeting Tuesday, state legislators moved a step closer to introducing a new package of bills and gave updates on the rough framework of bills they hope to bring in the 2019 legislative session.
 The committee will vote on the bills to introduce at its Oct.
 3 meeting.
 At a session in late August, the members voted to draft measures under the broad umbrellas of treatment, recovery, harm reduction, prevention and criminal justice.

 Committee chair Rep. Brittany Pettersen acknowledged the bill drafts are far from finalized, and the legislators will meet with stakeholder groups in several sessions before Oct.
 3 to hash out gaps in each bill.